Facebook Twitter Instagram

 Semi-buffet, HK$1036 per adult with FF, under 5s free

-Housed in The Murray, The Tai Pan’s brunch is taken in a warm yet sleek setting, with comfortable burgundy leather chairs that invite you to sit for hours, which is quite handy as there are lots to enjoy.
+Housed in The Murray, The Tai Pan’s brunch is taken in a warm yet sleek setting, with comfortable burgundy leather chairs that invite you to sit for hours, which is quite handy as there is lots to enjoy.
 Freshly-shucked French oysters are served at the table “au natural” with various sauces and accompaniments.
 Give yourself a stretch and head over to the spread of charcuterie, premium cheeses, and pastries, then try some crispy Peking duck at the carvery station.
 Settle back in for one of six dishes of the day, from croque madame to baked Barramundi fillet.
 You can also bring your furry friend along because they have doggie treats for just HK$88!

 When: Weekends 12.15pm to 2.30pm